Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: Discussion

+In the EBI model, the combined nonlinearities generate a richer phase structure, including a novel first-order transition with four coexisting horizons and a special transition with finite minimum temperature $T_0$, which is absent in either subsystem alone.
+The four-horizon structure originates from the BI nonlinearity creating additional extrema in $T(s)$ via the $\sqrt{1+2 q^2/(\beta^2 r^4)}$ term.
+In such a multi-branch thermodynamic landscape, the EWCS may exhibit hysteresis effects, where the difference $\Delta E_w$ between cooling and heating branches would quantify the entanglement hysteresis of the system.

+Our finding that EWCS higher-order derivatives track the MIT crossover point provides a purely holographic diagnostic distinct from conventional transport-based probes.
+Recent work connecting EWCS to transport coefficients~\cite{Li:2024emah} and the reflected entropy framework~\cite{Yuan:2025rme} provides complementary theoretical support, while the $1/3$ exponent is also found in a distinct quantum critical setting~\cite{Yang:2026sit}, suggesting cross-model robustness.

-Beyond these thermodynamic phase transitions, quantum phase transitions exhibit distinct behavior, occurring at zero temperature and encompassing various types, including metal-insulator and topological quantum phase transitions.
-However, the behavior of EWCS in these scenarios remains unexplored.
-Future work will investigate mixed-state entanglement in quantum phase transitions.
-Since quantum phase transitions are associated with renormalization group (RG) flow between different infrared (IR) fixed points, and since both HEE and MI are influenced by thermal entropy, EWCS may prove to be a more suitable probe for such transitions.
-We anticipate that EWCS will be a valuable tool for characterizing quantum phase transitions and are actively pursuing this direction.
+Having established that EWCS is an effective probe for finite-temperature transitions, a natural extension is to explore its behavior at zero temperature.
+Since quantum phase transitions are associated with renormalization group flow between different infrared fixed points, and since both HEE and MI are influenced by thermal entropy, EWCS may prove to be a more suitable probe for such transitions.
+We anticipate that EWCS will be a valuable tool for characterizing quantum critical phenomena and are actively pursuing this direction.